zouyaoji/vue-cesium/website/docs/en-US/donations.md

 ### Sponsor vue-cesium

-- `vue-cesium` adopts the MIT open-source license, committing to keep the framework itself and official documentation permanently open and free.
-However, the daily updates and community operations of the framework require a significant amount of effort.
-Relying solely on goodwill donations is not sustainable in the long run.
-If `vue-cesium` has been helpful to you, you can show your friendly support for `vue-cesium`.
+- `vue-cesium` adopts the MIT open-source license, promising that the framework itself and official documentation will be permanently open and free.
+However, the daily updates and community operation of the framework require a significant amount of effort.
+If `vue-cesium` has been helpful to you, you can kindly show your support for `vue-cesium`.

 - <a href="https://www.paypal.me/zouyaoji" target="_blank"><img src="https://zouyaoji.top/vue-cesium/images/paypal.png" style="height:25px;" /></a>